 Here at Broadmeadow we aim to give children regular opportunities to use community facilities to extend and consolidate their learning.
-These include visiting local and town shops, museums and art galleries, the park and visits to nature centres.
+Visits include the local and wider areas.
+Children visit places such as shops, museums and parks among many other venues.

 With educational visits we aim to:

 - Provide opportunities for children to develop their knowledge and skills by learning through experience and direct investigation

 - Provide motivation by making the work of the curriculum more interesting

 - Help children develop their social skills e.g. relationships with others, self-esteem, self-confidence, personal competence and leadership

 - Help children develop responsible attitudes to the environment, to the places they visit, to others who use them and to those who live and work there

 - Help children develop an awareness of the dangers and potential hazards to be found in particular environments and outdoor activities and to take steps to minimise them

 - Ensure that all staff involved in educational visits are aware of the strict guidelines which exist to ensure the safety of both themselves and the children in their care